-Knowing what year your Husqvarna chainsaw was manufactured is important when buying, selling or repairing old Husky saws.
-The year of manufacture is rarely printed anywhere on the saw, but can in most cases be deduced from the saw serial number.
+This article tells you how to determine which year your Husqvarna chainsaw was manufactured.
+The year is rarely printed anywhere on the saw, but can in most cases be deduced from the Serial Number (S/N).

 |HUSQVARNA SAW |

 2002, week 12

 Serial Number decoding

 The lookup table below is handier for decoding a Husqvarna chainsaw serial number: it starts from a layout and tag color you can observe on the saw nameplate, and gives you the manufacturing year – as long as it is between 1980 and 2020.